-The 1891 $10 treasury note is significantly cheaper to buy in the market due to their availability.
+The 1891 $10 Treasury note is significantly cheaper to buy in the market due to its availability.
 Don’t think that what you have in common, though, it can still bring a lot more money than you may have anticipated before.

 Twenty Dollar Treasury Notes

-Twenty dollar large size treasury notes are the highest denomination that is collectible.
+Twenty-dollar large size treasury notes are the highest denomination that is collectible.
 All higher denominations are considerably scarce.
-1890 $20 bills are expensive.
+1890 $20 bills are worth at least $500.
 If you have an old bill that looks like the one pictured above, we are buyers.

 Fifty Dollar Treasury Notes

 If you want to see an incredibly tough note to locate, look at the $50 bill above.
-Not only is it a low serial number 2, but its the fifty dollar denomination treasury note.
-If you have a bill like the one above, you easily have a collectible worth at least seventy grand.
+Not only is it a low serial number 2, but it’s the fifty dollar denomination treasury note.
+If you have a bill like the one above, you easily have a collectible worth at least $50,000.